rriemann/blog/source/about/index.markdown

 ## About This Site

 This site is built using the [Jekyll](http://github.com/mojombo/jekyll) library and hosted on [GitHub](http://github.com/).
-The design was inspired by [Michael Bleigh](http://github.com/mbleigh/mbleigh.github.com).
-The source code used to create this website is [publicly available on GitHub](http://github.com/saLOUt/saLOUt.github.com) as well.
+The source code used to create this website is [publicly available on GitHub](http://github.com/saLOUt/saLOUt.github.com/tree/source) as well.

 ## Note on Copyright